If you’ve done any research on tracking data on your website, you’ve probably heard about Google Analytics. But what exactly does Google Analytics do?

 You can sift & sort your visitors with dozens of dimensions.
-You can seamlessly integrate Google Products like your Adwords account & Search Console.
-You can also use tracking codes to tag & track any advertising, social or PR campaign on any platform/website.
+You can seamlessly integrate Google Products like your Ads account & Search Console.
+You can also use tracking codes to tag & track any advertising, social, PR campaign or any kind of campaign on any platform/website.

 All you have to do is install a small amount of “tracking code” on each page of your website.

 *Quick aside – all the screenshots in this post are real to show Analytics in action.
 They are taken from several websites that I own.
 The date ranges have been changed on each & I’ve blocked any sensitive data.

 To get more in-depth information, you can use UTM parameters.
 These are tags that you add to the end of your URL to provide Google Analytics with more information about your links, such as what campaign your content is coming from and which social channel is driving the most revenue.

 The building blocks of Google Analytics reports are dimensions and metrics.

 Dimensions are the attributes of your data, such as the city where traffic is coming from, the page you’re measuring, or the social media channel you’re evaluating.

 Metrics are the quantitative measurements for those dimensions.
 For example, if you’re looking at how your ads are performing in Paris (the dimension), the 2,000 paid sessions you’ve recorded would be your metric.